EmilyUbb/Weather_Driving_Directions_App/Write_up.md

 ## Design
 This project was inspired by my past road trip planning experience.
-Currently when planning a road trip you have to juggle data from both the weather and directions app to look for weather conditions.
+Currently when planning a road trip you have to juggle data from both a weather and directions app to look for weather conditions.
 Allowing a user to see potential weather they may encounter on their trip can help them plan a road trip with confidence.

 ## Data
 The data pipeline was built using APIs from two main sources.
 Directions data was gathered using the google maps directions API.
 Data gathered from that API was filtered and the latitude, longitude pairs were then fed into the Google Reverse Geo Code API.
 Data from that API was filtered to get a list of cities.
 The city names were then fed into the Open Weather API.
 The data from the final API call was filtered and cleaned to display the most relevant weather conditions for the end user.